 Let’s face it: People have given up on the sanctity of their email inbox.
 They handout their email address for any reason–when a pop-up ambushes them unexpectedly on a website or to download an e-book that they might never read.

 The same can’t be said for phone numbers.
 Even though 80% of consumers want businesses to text them more, it doesn’t mean that they are going to start handing out their digits like there’s no tomorrow.
-So, when you do get a customer’s phone number, it’s essential to get your welcome message right.
+So, when you do get a customer’s phone number, it’s essential to get your welcome message and the onboarding experience right.

 Don’t squander the opportunity to wow them, to reassure them that the single best decision they made all day, heck all week, was signing up for your text messages.

 Okay, maybe we are getting a little carried away.
 You get the point, though.
 Welcome text messages are worth getting right.
-But–like eating your vegetables every day–just because you know you should be sending a stellar welcome text message doesn’t mean you are.
+But–like eating your vegetables every day–just because you know you should send a welcome message doesn’t mean you are.

 In this post, we cover the top seven tips to help you write the perfect welcome text.

-When a customer subscribes to receive your text messages, it’s essential to use your welcome text to remind them exactly what they signed up for, what they will receive from you, and when.
+When a customer subscribes, use your welcome text to remind them what they signed up for.
+It also helps if you let them know what they will receive from you, and when.
+It also helps if you let them know what they will receive from you, and when.

-On top of this, there is a compliance element to welcome text messages.
-Thankfully, SimpleTexting simplifies the compliance bit so you can spend more time focusing on making new subscribers feel welcome.
+SimpleTexting simplifies the compliance bit so you can spend more time focusing on making new subscribers feel welcome.
 How do we do this?
-We send a free best practice compliance message as a separate standalone text anytime new customers subscribe to your text marketing.
+We send a free best practice compliance message as a separate text.
+It automatically sends anytime new customers subscribe to your text marketing.

 We often get asked the question, when should I send new subscribers their welcome text?
 The answer is simple: right away.